Gauge/SENetworkAPI/README.md

 The ModNetworkAPI is a neat, robust rapper for Space Engineers mods.
 Designed to be plug and play, the ModNetworkAPI has very little setup overhead.

-To this in action check out: https://github.com/Gauge/RelativeTopSpeed
+To see this beeing used in a real world scenario check out: https://github.com/Gauge/RelativeTopSpeed

 ## Example